A massive and evolved slow-rotating galaxy in the early Universe

 XMM-VID1-2075 was initially selected from a catalog based on near-infrared observations from the VISTA Deep Extragalactic Observations (VIDEO) survey \cite{Jarvis2013} due to its apparent brightness ($m_K=20.80$ AB), high photometric redshift ($z_{\rm phot}>3$), and red spectral energy distribution.
 Spectroscopic follow-up with the Keck/MOSFIRE instrument as part of the Massive Ancient Galaxies At $z>3$ NEar-Infrared (MAGAZ3NE) survey confirmed the galaxy's high redshift ($z_{\rm spec}=3.45$, when the Universe was only 1.8 Gyr old), large stellar mass \mbox{($M_* = 3.3^{+0.1}_{-0.3}\times10^{11}$} times the mass of the sun, M$_\odot$), and low star formation rate \mbox{($SFR<1$~M$_\odot$/yr)} \cite{Forrest2020b}.
 Further analysis also found a large stellar velocity dispersion consistent with the large stellar mass measurement ($\sigma_{*,\rm R_e}=379^{+85}_{-53}$~km/s) \cite{Forrest2022}.
 Such galaxies are important testbeds for theories of galaxy formation and evolution as they not only require a rapid buildup of stellar mass in the early cosmos via high SFRs, but also a rapid quenching mechanism hundreds of millions of years before the epoch at which they are observed \cite{Forrest2020a, Carnall2023, Glazebrook2024}.

-In this work we consider near-infrared data from observations with the James Webb Space Telescope (JWST).
-NIRSpec Integral Field Unit (IFU)\cite{Boker2022} observations were taken as part of a Cycle 2 program targeting three of the most massive spectroscopically confirmed quenched galaxies at $z\sim3.5$, all similarly selected from the MAGAZ3NE survey (XMM-VID3-1120 and XMM-VID3-2457 with $M_*=3.0\times10^{11}$~M$_\odot$ and $M_*=1.8\times10^{11}$~M$_\odot$, respectively, both at $z_{\rm spec}=3.49$)\cite{Forrest2020b}. \mbox{XMM-VID1-2075} was observed for 2.9h with the G235M/F170LP \mbox{grating/filter} combination which provides spectral coverage from $1.66 \leq \lambda/{\mu \rm m} \leq 3.17$ with a resolution of $R\sim1000$, corresponding to $\Delta v\sim300$~km/s.
+\textit{JWST} NIRSpec Integral Field Unit (IFU) observations were taken as part of a Cycle 2 program (GO 2913, PI: Forrest) which targeted three of the most massive spectroscopically confirmed quenched galaxies at $z\sim3.5$, all similarly selected from the MAGAZ3NE survey (XMM-VID3-1120 and XMM-VID3-2457 with $M_*=3.0\times10^{11}$~M$_\odot$ and $M_*=1.8\times10^{11}$~M$_\odot$, respectively, both at $z_{\rm spec}=3.49$)\cite{Forrest2020b}. \mbox{XMM-VID1-2075} was observed for 2.9h with the G235M/F170LP \mbox{grating/filter} combination which provides spectral coverage from $1.66 \leq \lambda/{\mu \rm m} \leq 3.17$ with a resolution of $R\sim1000$, corresponding to $\Delta v\sim300$~km/s.
 The median signal-to-noise ratio (SNR) in the central spaxel for XMM-VID1-2075 is $SNR\sim40$ per wavelength element, or $SNR\sim17~{\rm \AA}^{-1}$ (rest-frame).

 Galaxy kinematics from slit spectroscopy are typically measured within the half-light radius, $R_e$, within which half of the galaxy's luminosity is contained.
 Spatially resolving this region for massive quiescent galaxies at $3<z<4$ where $R_e\sim 1-2$~kpc \cite{Straatman2015} requires angular resolutions of better than $\sim0.2^{\prime\prime}$.
 The NIRSpec/IFU observations provide a spectrum in each $0.1'' \times 0.1''$ spaxel, equivalent to 730 pc on a side at this redshift.
 While large ground-based observatories can reach this resolution with the aid of adaptive optics, the combination of excellent spatial resolution, spectral resolution, wavelength access, and sensitivity of the NIRSpec/IFU allows for kinematic modeling across spectral ranges of small galaxies which are impractical or impossible with any other facility.